<Cybercore>

 As you adventure and get hurt, you pick up wounds.
 Each wound brings you a little closer to death.

-Each time you gain a wound, add it to your Wound Count.
+Each time you gain a wound, add it to your Wounds

 When your Wounds equals your Max wounds, you fall into a comma, see Death and Dying.